YCCZhao/CarND-Behavioral-Cloning-P3/writeup.md

 ### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting.
+The model contains 50% dropout at fully connected layers in order to reduce overfitting.

 ```sh
 model.add(Dense(100))